 image: sampling for micro-plastics at Lake Huron, Great Lakes Plastics Pollution Think Tank, summer 2016

 This is a SSHRC-funded project, of which I am a co-applicant.
 Other members are Kelly Jazvac (PI), Kelly Wood (co-applicant), Patricia Corcoran (co-applicant), Heather Davis (collaborator), Max Liboiron (collaborator).
-Together, we are the Great Lakes Plastics Pollution Think Tank comprised of artists, cultural scholars, sociologists, and scientists.
+Together, we are the Synthetic Collective, a group comprising artists, cultural scholars, sociologists, and scientists.

 Our objectives for this project are to use interdisciplinary collaboration and a forensic methodology to effectively sample, map, understand, visualize, and create artworks exploring the expansive presence of plastics and microplastics pollution in the Great Lakes Region.
 Further, we aim to employ our aesthetic and scientific evidence to instigate real change at individual and policy levels.